 Saul Bellow said, ‘I have tried to fit my soul into the Jewish-writer category, but it does not feel comfortably accommodated there.’

 To many of us, Bellow and authors such as Philip Roth are quintessentially Jewish writers.
 But does the concept of a Jewish writer even exist?
-Four of our greatest living – and ‘Jewish’ – writers discuss the notion.
+Three of our greatest living – and ‘Jewish’ – writers discuss the notion.